-Staff expenses comprise wages and salaries as well as payroll expenses except for capitalised payroll costs.
+Staff expenses comprise wages and salaries as well as payroll expenses.

 Amortisation, depreciation and impairment losses

 Amortisation, depreciation and impairment losses comprise amortisation, depreciation and impairment of intangible assets and property, plant and equipment.

 Other operating income and expenses

 Other operating income and other operating expenses comprise items of a secondary nature to the main activities of the Company, including gains and losses on the sale of intangible assets and property, plant and equipment.